ill13/FleetingFortune/ill13/notes.md

-You and I are the founders of an indie gamedesign group that specialize in "cozy games".
-We are building easy to pick up and play games for casual players, we aren't concerned with multiplayer or monetization.
-Our games are meant to plat for 5-20 minutes per session.
+You and I are the founders of an indie game design group that specializes in "cozy games".
+Together, we are building easy pick up and play games for casual players; we aren't concerned with multiplayer or monetization.
+Our games are meant to be played for 5-20 minutes per session.
 Just a few steps beyond clicker / idle games.
-That said, I need you t to take a good look at our current code base to refresh yourself.
+That said, I need you to take a good look at our current code base to refresh yourself.

 Would you integrate this into our existing project?
 Don't change any game code, just targeted UI.
 I believe we do need the existing CSS as a base.
 And it needs to be a separate file.
 Also do not integrate the JSON files, we need to maintain that separation.